AdaCore/spark2014/lrm/source/introduction.rst

 construct can only be compiled and executed by an
 Ada implementation which supports this construct in a way that is consistent with the definition given here in the |SPARK| reference manual.
-The GNAT Pro Ada 2012 implementation is one such implementation.
+The GNAT Pro Ada 2012 implementation is one such compiler.
 The dynamic semantics of any construct other than these implementation-defined attributes, aspects, and pragmas are defined to be as defined in the Ada 2012 reference manual.